 Your Physiotherapist will perform a detailed history, orthopaedic, neurological and spinal examination to determine the exact cause of your lower back pain.

-Physiotherapy treatment of back pain focuses on restoring function to poorly moving spinal joints, as well as reducing muscle tension and increasing muscle strength.
+Physiotherapy uses a two prolonged approach to treating back pain: reducing muscle tension and restoring the function of poorly functioning joints.
 This results in improved movement, reduced pain and deceased nerve irritation.

 Treatments are tailored to the individual case usually consisting of spinal and soft tissue mobilisation, core stabilization advice, strengthening exercises, stretching and heat/cold therapy.
-Please contact us to arrange your comprehensive lower back consultation to help identify the exact cause of your back pain and begin a course of corrective care today!
+Get in touch today for a comprehensive assessment of your back pain!

 Tips for looking after your back